 Fees and costs are provided by order of the Supreme Court and apply to proceedings in either appellate court.
-There is no fee for filing a motion in a cause; other fees are as follows and should be submitted with the document to which they pertain, made payable to the clerk of the appropriate appellate court:
+A fee payment is due when the document to which it pertains is filed and must be submitted to the clerk of the appropriate appellate court.
+A person may submit payment for an applicable fee by hand delivery or mail.